Human sacrifice: Africa

 Human sacrifice is no longer legal in any country, and such cases are prosecuted.
 As of 2020 however, there is still black market demand for child abduction in countries such as Kenya for purposes which include human sacrifice.

-In January 2008, Milton Blahyi of Liberia confessed being part of human sacrifices which "included the killing of an innocent child and plucking out the heart, which was divided into pieces for us to eat."
+In January 2008, Milton Blahyi of Liberia confessed to being part of human sacrifices which "included the killing of an innocent child and plucking out the heart, which was divided into pieces for us to eat."
 He fought against Charles Taylor's militia.

-In 2019, an Anti-balaka leader in Satema in Central African Republic killed a 14 year-old girl in ritualistic way to increase profit from mines.
+In 2019, an Anti-balaka leader in Satema in Central African Republic killed a 14-year-old girl in ritualistic way to increase profit from mines.

-On March 22, 2014, a group of motorcycle taxi drivers discovered the Ibadan forest of horror, a dilapidated building believed to been used for human trafficking and ritual sacrifice located in Soka forest in Ibadan, Oyo State, Nigeria.
+On 22 March 2014, a group of motorcycle taxi drivers discovered the Ibadan forest of horror, a dilapidated building believed to have been used for human trafficking and ritual sacrifice located in Soka forest in Ibadan, Oyo State, Nigeria.

-Europe

-Italy

-On 6 June 2000, three teenage girls lured a Catholic sister, Maria Laura Mainetti, out of her convent in Chiavenna, Sondrio, and stabbed her to death in a satanic sacrifice.

-United Kingdom

-In June 2005, a report by the BBC claimed that boys from Africa were being trafficked to the UK for human sacrifice.
-It noted that children were beaten and murdered after being labelled as witches by pastors in an Angolan community in London.

 Ritual murder

 Ritual killings perpetrated by individuals or small groups within a society that denounces them as simple murder are difficult to classify as either "human sacrifice" or mere pathological homicide because they lack the societal integration of sacrifice proper.

-The instances closest to "ritual killing" in the criminal history of modern society would be pathological serial killers such as the Zodiac Killer, and mass suicides with a doomsday cult background, such as the Peoples Temple, the Movement for the Restoration of the Ten Commandments of God, the Order of the Solar Temple or the Heaven's Gate incidents.
-Other examples include the "Matamoros killings" attributed to American cult leader Adolfo Constanzo and the "Superior Universal Alignment" killings in 1990s Brazil.

 The Satanic groups Order of Nine Angles and the Temple of the Black Light promote human sacrifice.
+During the Satanic Panic some conspiracy theorists falsely claimed there were more than a million human sacrifices in the United States.

 Non-lethal "sacrifice"

-In India there is a festival where a person is chosen as a "sacrifice", and is believed by participants to die during the ritual, although they actually remain alive and are "raised" from the dead at the end after a period of lying still.
+In India there is a festival (Seega Maramma) where a person is chosen as a "sacrifice", and is believed by participants to die during the ritual, although they actually remain alive and are "raised" from the dead at the end after a period of lying still.
 Thus, this does not have the same legal implications as a true human sacrifice although participants consider it to be one.